Background

 The City conducted previous engagement on the Calgary and Area Pathway and Bikeway Plan in 2017.

-Calgarians have told us that their walkways, pathways, and bike lanes need to be accessible, safe, reliable, and welcoming year-round.
+Calgarians told us that their walkways, pathways, and bike lanes need to be accessible, safe, reliable, and affordable year-round.
 Through city-wide engagement, five design principles were formed to guide The City.

 These principles are outlined in the 5A Network Guiding Principles Report: